botsie/boson/notes.md

 # Notes

+## Dates
+For consistency we may need a single set of dates that apply across the system.
+Need to decide:
+* Just use a window and do roll ups in SQL
+* Actually do it as tables

 ## How to do formulas
 * Perhaps use a trigger to update a column.
 * How to handle multiple formulas in a row?
 Programatically generate a PL/SQL function for the trigger?